peterpaohuang/peterpaohuang.github.io/index.md

 I am a final year undergraduate studying computer science at the University of Illinois at Urbana-Champaign, advised by Vikram Adve (UIUC), Bonnie Berger (MIT), and Morgan Levine (Altos Labs).

 My research aims to develop machine learning algorithms to understand, treat, and reverse disease.
+Currently, I am working on generative models for single-cell trajectory inference.

 ## Research Interests